gluonhq/gluon-samples-gradle/HelloFX/README.md

 A simple Hello World application with Java 11+, JavaFX 15+ and GraalVM.

-## Documentation

-Read about this sample [here](https://docs.gluonhq.com/#_hellofx)

 ## Quick Instructions

-We use [Gluon Client](https://docs.gluonhq.com/) to build a native image for platforms including desktop, android and iOS.
+We use [GluonFX plugin](https://docs.gluonhq.com/) to build a native image for platforms including desktop, android and iOS.
-Please follow the Gluon Client prerequisites as stated [here](https://docs.gluonhq.com/#_requirements).
+Please follow the GluonFX prerequisites as stated [here](https://docs.gluonhq.com/#_requirements).

 ### Desktop